jackamsterdam/Master-Template-using-Javascript-with-React-v18-Node.js-MySQL/README.md

 5. Business Logic Layer folder - contains _________ logic file that gets All the ______ by ______ and returns a promise and also adds a new _______ and returns a promise.
 6. Controller Layer folder - contains orders controller - using express.Router() to have the routes here instead of in app.js.
 Contains_______"Enter number of Routes"____ routes that frontend can surf too.

-app.ts - Instead of having all the above in app.ts I separated everything into layers.
+app.js - Instead of having all the above in app.js I separated everything into layers.
 Here we start a server and  listen on port 3001 for connections as defined in my **.env** file which holds my environment variables.

 # **Security**